schoeberl/chisel-lab/lab4/README.md

 Before writing Chisel code draw the solution on a sheet of paper and discuss the solution.
 When you are confident in your design (done on paper), code it up in Chisel in ```Mux4```.
-Run the test for the 4:1 multiplexer with
+Run the test for the 4:1 multiplexer with:

 ```
 sbt "testOnly Mux4Spec"